Employee Attrition Rate: Definition, Calculator, Types and Causes, Importance

 As we know, there is a difference between attrition and retention.
 Although the two sound very similar, they are entirely different concepts that require different approaches to combat them.

-Attrition is when employees leave their job due to retirement, death, sickness, another opportunity, or, lately, – due to COVID-19.
+Attrition is when employees leave their job due to retirement, death, sickness, another opportunities, etc.

 Retention is when an employee stays at their job for a particular time.
 Retention data alone is not very informative about the health of your company.